JohnDCC/source_one/README.md

 - Support 25mm height
 - Both options in the drawings

 QuadRacer arm designs have not been made available.
-In the interest of the spirit of the project, I have incorporated a modified SOURCE ONE arm that is compatible with this plate design and also incorporates a quick change slot.
+In the interest of the spirit of the project, I have incorporated a modified SOURCE ONE arm that is compatible with this plate design.

 # About SOURCE ONE
 ## The idea